 There is no mystery about this.
 I admit I am a chicken for certain things and I just go with the flow.
 I just bite fear on the head and get into the plane.
 It may be the most torturous time of a trip but everything is forgotten once I arrive at my destination.

-The other day I found an interesting alternative view to the flying “problem”.
+The other day I found an interesting alternative view of the flying “problem”.
 A friend of mine does not fly, not because he is scared of planes or heights, it is because he doesn’t want to get into a situation he cannot control.
-And this is something I have never heard before.
+And, this is something I have never heard of before.

 We talk a lot about how fear stops us from doing what we want.
 However, the desire to control is another of those obnoxious behaviors that keep popping in the middle of the road.